Skip to main content

 The park is divided into Upper and Lower Dachigam.
 The terrain ranges from deep coniferous forests and rocky cliffs to alpine pastures.
 Beyond the Hangul, keep your eyes peeled for:

-Himalayan Black Bear: Often seen in the lower reaches during the fruit-ripening season.
+Often seen in the lower reaches during the late summer and autumn fruit-ripening season.

-Leopards: The elusive predators that roam the higher rocky outcrops.
+The elusive apex predators of the park that predominantly roam the higher, rocky outcrops.

-Golden Eagles: And over 145 species of birds, making it an Ornithologist's Paradise.
+Along with over 145 species of birds, making the park an absolute Ornithologist's Paradise.

-Best Time: April to October for Lower Dachigam; summer for the Upper reaches.
+☀️ Best Time: April to October for Lower Dachigam; summer months for trekking into the Upper reaches.